developerbaalla/Portfolio-site/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello Microverse
+# My Portfolio

-> In this project, you will set up a "Hello world" repository.
-No complex coding is required for this exercise.
-My goal here is to master all of the tools and best practices i have learned about in previous steps.
-I will be using them in all Microverse projects and most likely in my future job as well.
+> For the first milestone in the process of creating your portfolio website, you will:
+- set up a new repository and prepare it for development using best practices (e.g. linters).
+- build the first 2 sections of the mobile website using the template you chose in the previous step.

 ## Built With